Take a look at the frequently asked questions if you don’t find a solution to your issue in this user guide.

 As Duik includes a lot of tools, it has been decided to filter them and adapt the user interface depending on the level of the user, to make it easier for beginners, while quicker and more complete to the most advanced users.

-There are three different modes for the user interface, depending on your level:
+There are four different modes for the user interface, depending on your level:

 What Duik does in After Effects

 The After Effects features mainly used by Duik are: